 Hotel Refund Laws and Regulations

-There are two situations where you may be entitled to a refund of your hotel fees.
+You might ask yourself "What can I sue a hotel for?"
+There are a few situations where you may be entitled to a refund of your hotel fees.
 These include:

 - Where you attempt to cancel the hotel room (either before or after arrival)

 - Where the hotel has canceled your room for you